ThirtySeven377/Reverse-Download-Library/README.md

 [EN](README.md) | [简中(未完成)](README_zh-CN.md)

 **Note**:
-* This repository will update from time to time when new version of the game gets released.
+* This repository will not update from time to time when new version of the game gets released.
-* This repository is for archive purposes only.
+* This repository is for archive purposes ONLY.
-* Anyone can contribute to this Repository.
+* No one can contribute to this Repository.
 * .desreveR

 ----